Shea Morenz: Career

 Morenz was drafted with the 27th pick in the first round of the 1995 Major League Baseball draft by the New York Yankees organization.
-He played four seasons with the organization and one season in the San Diego Padres system before retiring from professional baseball in 2000.
+He played four seasons with the organization.
+Moranz was traded to the San Diego Padres in August 1998 in a deal alongside Ray Ricken for Jim Bruske and Brad Kaufman.
+He played one season in the San Diego Padres system before retiring from professional baseball in 2000.

 Following his baseball career, Morenz got his Master of Business Administration at the University of Michigan and began working at Goldman Sachs in 2001.
 Morenz spent 10 years at the company and became a managing director in the investment management division and region head for private wealth management for the southwest region during his time there.

 In 2011, Morenz joined Stratfor, a geopolitical intelligence firm, where he served as president and CEO before starting his own company.

 Shea founded Morenz Group, a Houston-based holding company, in 2016, where he currently serves as president and CEO.

 In 2017, Morenz Group launched their first operating platform, Bobcat Group, a privately-held land, midstream and mineral rights company operating in the Midland Basin.